The garden of harmonious beauty integrates artistry with nature.

 The perfect escape from a hectic world to a place of peaceful contemplation and renewal.

-Take a moment and immerse yourself in the beauty of the garden's natural setting and stroll the garden path to view a pace of cultural tradition.
+Take a moment and immerse yourself in the beauty of the garden's natural setting and stroll the garden path to view the pace of cultural tradition.

 Located on Three-Mile Drive, just east of the Harrison Sculpture Garden, the Chinese Garden subtly blends elements of architecture, rocks, water, and plants—in an engaging, yet transformative setting.